Code-Institute-Submissions/Stream_One_Project-1/README.md

 https://www.youtube.com/watch?time_continue=1&v=UjGZspQDczI

-Donation Form on `Donate.html`page is based on code taken from a pen by Ross Waycaster: https://codepen.io/rosswaycaster/pen/YPQzap (some of the css has been edited and certain code that is not required for this project and code that was not fully understand, has been removed)
+Donation Form on `Donate.html`page is based on code taken from a pen by Ross Waycaster: https://codepen.io/rosswaycaster/pen/YPQzap (some of the css has been edited and certain code that is not required for this project and code that was not fully understand, has been removed - the main piece being the code from "myscripts.js" pertaining the Donation Form as this was not needed for this project)

 ## Introduction